satellite-image-deep-learning/techniques/README.md

 * [rastertodataframe](https://github.com/mblackgeo/rastertodataframe) -> Convert any GDAL compatible raster to a Pandas DataFrame
 * [split-rs-data](https://github.com/Youssef-Harby/split-rs-data) -> Divide remote sensing images and their labels into data sets of specified size
 * [yeoda](https://github.com/TUW-GEO/yeoda) -> provides lower and higher-level data cube classes to work with well-defined and structured earth observation data
-* [MapTilesDownloader](https://github.com/AliFlux/MapTilesDownloader) -> A super easy to use map tiles downloader built using Python
 * [tiles-to-tiff](https://github.com/jimutt/tiles-to-tiff) -> Python script for converting XYZ raster tiles for slippy maps to a georeferenced TIFF image
 * [telluric](https://github.com/satellogic/telluric) -> a Python library to manage vector and raster geospatial data in an interactive and easy way
 * [Sniffer](https://github.com/2320sharon/Sniffer) -> A python application for sorting through geospatial imagery